-The MPrin of technical debt incurred as a consequence of a platform component upgrade depends on how we incur the debt.
-If we incur the debt by installing the upgrade, and then performing only some of the work needed as a consequence of the upgrade, then the MPrin is the total cost of performing the work we deferred.
-If we incur the debt by deferring the upgrade, then the conventional definition of the MPrin is the cost of the upgrade plus the cost of any work necessitated by the upgrade, but not performed.
+The MPrin of technical debt that forms as a consequence of a platform component upgrade depends on how we incur the debt.
+If we incur the debt by installing the upgrade, and then perform only some of the work made necessary by the upgrade, then the MPrin is the total cost of performing the deferred work.
+If we incur the debt by deferring the upgrade, then the conventional definition of the MPrin has two components.
+The first is the cost of the upgrade, and the second is the cost of any work made necessary by the upgrade, but not performed.